 Our readers will either like our style, tone, or topic or they’ll head as quickly as possible to another site.
 I think for many, it’s that knowledge which creates fear and prevents them from ever publishing anything, or even submitting a guest blog.We are exposed when we write.
 It’s our choice of words, unique phrasing, or slant on the topic, and for some writers, it’s easier to procrastinate rather than feel vulnerable.
 Click To Tweet

 However, If we are going to jump into the deep end of the pool and publish, we have got to overcome these fears.

 Working with people in the addicted population for over twenty-five years, the subject of fear comes up almost daily.
-Just as I ask my clients to identify their fears, I wonder if you’ve tried to isolate your fears when it comes to writing, publishing, and submitting?
+Just as I ask my clients to identify their fears, I wonder if you’ve tried to isolate your fears when it comes to writing, publishing, or submitting?
 Many people are afraid they won’t be successful in their recovery, I wonder if you’re afraid you won’t be successful as a writer?
 Here are some common fears and a few methods for overcoming them.

 1. Fear of Failure

 - What if they are critical in their comments?

 - What if they judge it as inferior from the last post?